Randybeach/Branching/README.md

 'git checkout branchName' - start working on that branch.

 'git branch branchName' - create your branch.

+`git checkout -b branch` - create a branch _and_ checkout that branch.